etwk/blog/content/lists/books.md

 - Thomas E. Ricks
 	- [ ] First Principles: What America's Founders Learned from the Greeks and Romans and How That Shaped Our Country #history #must
 	- [ ] Waging a Good War: A Military History of the Civil Rights Movement, 1954-1968 #strategy #must #military
+- John Lewis
+	- [ ] Across That Bridge: Life Lessons and a Vision for Change #activism #liberty
+	- [ ] John Lewis: The Last Interview

 ### Vietnam
 - [ ] 越南現代小說選 (羅漪文 譯) #fiction #novel #must